seatsurfing/seatsurfing.github.io/docs/admin-ui.md

 In order to manage spaces in an area, you have to upload a floor plan in JPEG, PNG or GIF format.
 Make sure your floor plan has an appropriate format and resolution.
 If the resolution is too high, your employees need to scroll a lot and may lose the plot.

 You can place spaces via drag & drop.
 Keep the left mouse button pressed to move a space around.
 To change a space's size, click the lower right corner of a space.
-To name a space, click on the space's label and enter the new name.^
+To name a space, click on the space's label and enter the new name.
+Select a space and click "Edit" or double-click a space in order to set additional settings.

 Don't forget to save your changes afterwards.